 Everyone has different reasons for supporting whichever candidate they have chosen to stand behind, and it is important that we examine those reasons carefully because therein lies the existing anger that needs to be addressed, rather than yelled at and dismissed.

-The unknown is like smoke up in the air, cloudy and uncertain, and all shouting in the world won't bring it under control.
+The unknown is like smoke up in the air, cloudy and uncertain, and all the shouting in the world won’t bring it under control.